 Sri Lanka's second national communication did not report emissions from deforestation.
-In this FRL calculation, forest department's year 1999 forest cover map has been used (aggregated in Forest/Non Forest classes) as proxy to 2000 Forest Cover prepared using The Global Forest Change (GFC) product (Hansen et al., 2013).
+In this FRL calculation, forest department's year 1999 forest cover map has been used (aggregated in Forest/Non-Forest classes) as proxy to 2000 Forest Cover prepared using The Global Forest Change (GFC) product (Hansen et al., 2013).
 These data are open source and can be used as a first step to indicate where potential losses and gains within forest lands have occurred at the national scale.
 The UMD Global Forest Change data provides an estimate of tree cover percentage for each 30m Landsat pixel.

 New data sets have been collected for the FRL construction replacing the older data in the NC.
-Sri Lanka will update it's subsequent NCs and BUR with this new data ensuring consistency between the FRL and GHGI reporting.
+Sri Lanka will update its subsequent NCs and BUR with this new data ensuring consistency between the FRL and GHGI reporting.
+The Sri Lanka REDD Programme has produced much of the activity data required for a new GHGI in the LUCF sector.
+They are as follows.